kiwipy/backup/README.md

 - Old backups will be removed if low on space.<br />
 - Requires bc command to calculate available space.
 - Restore latest backup or choose a date.
-- Migrate entire backup directory to new location.
+- Migrate entire backup directory to new location (requires rsync).

 ### $ toolbox-backup --help for more info!